jlan84/pandas-assignment/pair.md

 <br>

-# Data can be tricky.
+# Data can be tricky
 1. Which illness has the most discharges?
 It seems like an easy query, but data can be tricky.

 Notice the "APR DRG Description" should be unique for each hospital, however, hospitals also have a label for how sever that illness is.
 So each illness can be listed up to four times.
 They are separated and labeled accordingly with the "APR Severity of Illness Description".
 This is annoying because it just is.
-**To account for this you have to do a *double group by*... **
+**To account for this you have to do a double group by...**
 *  Group the APR DRG Description with the of severity for each Illness.
 *  What is the most expensive type of illness?

 ---